jila2021/singlet-CaF-CaF/README.txt

 *The training and test data sets are in inverse atomic coordinates that we mentioned in our manuscript.
 The energy is expressed in atomic unit.

 *Here we consider two sets of training data named as train_set1.txt and train_set2.txt, respectively.
+These two training sets are equivalent to GP-II and GP-III according to the manuscript.
 We set zero of the energy at CaF-CaF threshold.
 Inside the code, we put a condition to exclude the high energy data points with respect to the CaF-CaF threshold.
-For our purpose we ran the code for training data which are
-below: 0.00455 Hartree = 1000 cm^-1 to CaF-CaF threshold.
+For our purpose we ran the code for training data which are below: 0.00455 Hartree = 1000 cm^-1 to CaF-CaF threshold.
 But, one can set the repuslive barrier of the potential by changing this number and run the code.

 *The auxiliary python function symfuncs.py is used for the symmetrization.